Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Background Theory

 where \(\theta\) is the angle of arrival of a signal, \(H(\theta)\) is the array factor, \(G(\theta)\) is the element factor, and \(B(\theta)\) is the final beam pattern.

 The array factor for an unsteered point-source array at a single frequency is given by the following equation

 where \(\theta\) is the direction of arrival, \(N\) is the number of elements in the array, \(k\) is the wave-number, and \(d\) is the array pitch (spacing between elements).
-Note that this equation is the Fourier transform of a discrete rectangle function representing element locations.
 When \(d\) is greater than a wavelength, grating lobes will appear in the unsteered array factor, with locations found by setting the denominator of Eq. \ref{eq:array_factor} equal to zero and solving for \(\theta\):